andyjreyes/notodex/Notodex/README.txt

 - Tap any business card to see its title as a caption
 - Scrolling through all of your business cards is a breeze with Notodex!
 - Business cards are ordered by most recent, so you can quickly find the name of that hiring manager you just met
-- Beautiful Notodex app icon made in Evernote's Penultimate and Skitch apps!
-Download both in the App Store today!

 Future Features: